Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

-The possibility of superinfections with mycotic or bacterial pathogens should be kept in mind during therapy.
+The possibility of superinfections with fungal or bacterial pathogens should be considered during therapy.
 If superinfections occur, Prevpac should be discontinued and appropriate therapy instituted.

-Prescribing Prevpac in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing Prevpac either in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Clarithromycin is principally excreted via the liver and kidney.
 Clarithromycin may be administered without dosage adjustment to patients with hepatic impairment and normal renal function.
 However, in the presence of severe renal impairment with or without coexisting hepatic impairment, decreased dosage or prolonged dosing intervals may be appropriate.